We all start somewhere.

 - Public Markets – Essentially “everything else” that is regulated by the government to include stocks, bonds, etc.

-The first two are conservative, risk free, but they get your money into something while you accumulate more capital.
-In the current interest rate environment (Dec 2015), they won’t get you much.
+The first two are conservative, risk-free investment, but they get your money into something while you accumulate more capital.
+In the current interest rate environment, they won’t get you much.

 The third is where we will spend most of our discussion.

 Sometime in the future, when rates are better, give Series I Bonds a look.
-Series I bonds are 30 year bonds whose interest rate is determined by a fixed and variable rate.
-The fixed rate is set when you buy the bond and the variable rate changes every six months based on inflation (CPI-U) data.
-The equation is public information but I always turn to Jonathan at MyMoneyBlog for his bi-annual updates on Series I Bond interest rates.
+Series I bonds are 30-year bonds whose interest rate is determined by a fixed and variable rate.
+The fixed-rate is set when you buy the bond and the variable rate changes every six months based on inflation (CPI-U) data.

 You buy these through the Department of the Treasury’s website – Treasury Direct.